lonsbio/bpipe-vagrant/README.md

 Configuration files that are served to the Puppet provisioner:

 	bashrc.txt = ~/.bashrc 		--> based on Ubuntu 13.04 default bashrc, defines JAVE_HOME, GROOVY_HOME and GRADLE_HOME
-	gitconfig.txt = ~/.gitconf 	--> username and email address for git netrc.txt = ~/.netrc		--> allow git automation if accessing a non-public repository (optional)
+	gitconfig.txt = ~/.gitconf 	--> name and email address for git netrc.txt = ~/.netrc		--> allow git automation if accessing a non-public repository (optional)

 In addition to the configuration files, the following need to be obtained and included in this folder as